Career Definition for a School Social Worker

-According to the BLS, job opportunities for school, child and family social workers are expected to grow at a rate of 6% between 2014 and 2024, which is about as fast as the average rate for all jobs.
+According to the BLS, job opportunities for school, child and family social workers are expected to grow at a rate of 14% between 2016 and 2026, which is much faster than the average rate for all jobs.
 School social work jobs are expected to increase due to increasing student enrollment and efforts to resolve child abuse.
-PayScale.com reports that the median annual wage of school social workers was $47,738 as of January 2016.
+PayScale.com reports that the median annual wage of school social workers was $48,344 as of March 2019.

 Alternate Career Options